adamghill/troml/README.md

 ## What's with the name?

-- The classifiers for Python are called "trove classifiers"
+- The classifiers for Python are called ["Trove classifiers"](https://pypi.org/classifiers/)
-- Modern Python packages use TOML
+- Modern Python packages use TOML for configuration

-Hence: "trove" + "TOML".
+"trove" 🤝 "TOML"

 Yes, I agree, the name is a little weird.